 As of the summer of 2020, SciAll.org has expanded to a majority-female, majority-BIPOC team of >30 scientist ‘vloggers’ (video bloggers), leveraging a variety of perspectives and identities to humanize science and make viewers, no matter their appearance or background, realize that they too can have a personal connection to scientific discovery.
 We also provide freely accessible advice and guidance to science students at various stages, who may have limited or no access to mentoring.
 Our team covers various pertinent topics, ranging from how to overcome financial barriers to pursue science, and how to get into graduate school, to the causes and consequences of the underrepresentation of women and minorities in STEM, and the role of environmental science in fostering a sustainable future.
 Our expansion comes at a critical time, when divisiveness threatens both the infrastructure that supports objective scientific research and the guidance science provides to society.

-As a first-generation Hispanic American and first-generation college graduate from humble roots, I am excited to support and empower future STEM leaders and allies from a wide diversify of racial, cultural, and socioeconomic backgrounds.
+As a first-generation Hispanic American and first-generation college graduate from humble roots, I am excited to support and empower future STEM leaders and allies from a wide diversity of racial, cultural, and socioeconomic backgrounds.
 I am fortunate that at this point in my career I have proven to enough powerful and influential people and institutions that cutting-edge scientific research and efforts to foster justice, equity, diversity, and inclusion (JEDI) in STEM need not take away from one another but can, instead, strengthen one another.
-This synergy that can affect progressive change will be a hallmark of the lab I am forming at CU Boulder.
+This synergy that can effect progressive change will be a hallmark of the lab I am growing at CU Boulder.
 Interested in joining us?
 Learn how here.